-Many of the dialogues are set to music in Japanese and English and the music can also be very exciting, especially in the fights.
-The menu control and the key assignment can at least be described as “strange” - but you get used to it quickly.
+Many of the dialogues are set to music in Japanese and English and the music can also be very inspiring, especially in the fights.
+The menu control and key assignments can at least be described as "strange" - but you quickly get used to it.

 The anime intro, which runs in the main menu and can inspire with a harmonious background music, must also be emphasized.

 Legend of Heroes Trails of Cold Steel media